wandb/sambanova-webinar/README.md

 - Provide funding status and insights
 - Generate customized sales approaches

+Example Sales Queries:
+- "Find AI startups in Silicon Valley with Series B funding"
+- "Which healthcare companies in Boston are working on drug discovery?"
+- "Show me cybersecurity companies in Israel with enterprise clients"
+- "Find sustainable energy startups in Nordic countries"
+- "Which fintech companies received funding in the last 6 months?"
+- "Show me B2B SaaS companies in Singapore with over 100 employees"

 ### Research & Content Generation
 For research queries, the system will:
 - Analyze topics in-depth
 - Create structured research reports
 - Provide educational content
 - Include relevant citations and sources

+Example Research Queries:
+- "Explain quantum computing and its applications in cryptography"
+- "How does CRISPR gene editing work in modern medicine?"
+- "What's the relationship between AI and neuromorphic computing?"
+- "Explain the impact of blockchain on supply chain management"
+- "How do machine learning algorithms handle natural language processing?"
+- "What are the latest developments in fusion energy research?"

+### Financial Analysis & Market Research
+For financial queries, Samba Co-Pilot will:
+- Analyze company financial performance
+- Track market trends and competitive positioning
+- Evaluate stock performance and valuation metrics
+- Generate investment insights
+- Monitor industry-specific metrics
+- Compare companies within sectors

+Example Financial Queries:
+- "Analyze Tesla's recent performance and future growth prospects"
+- "How is the semiconductor industry performing this quarter?"
+- "Compare cloud revenue growth between Microsoft Azure and AWS"
+- "What's the market outlook for AI chip manufacturers?"
+- "Evaluate Apple's financial health considering recent product launches"
+- "Compare profitability metrics between major EV manufacturers"

 ### Voice Input Support
 - Click the microphone icon to start voice input